 Meet Our Team

-Dr. Mike Lies, DMV, Owner, President, and Doctor of Veterinary Medicine
+Dr. Mike Lies, DVM, Owner, President, and Doctor of Veterinary Medicine

 Ohio State University, 1980

 I like being able to provide the special care a pet needs to survive and feel healthy.
 I’m very straightforward and will present your best options regardless of money.
 I work by our motto, “We treat your pet just like our own.”
 I recommend the exact program I would follow for my own pet.
 Outside of being a vet, I have an interest in marathons/triathlons and duathlons.
 Riding bikes is a favorite, too.